 Of course, if you don’t want to be bothered with hardware choices, consider deploying Ansys Cloud or purchasing an Ansys HPC cluster appliance.
 Both solutions are architected and optimized by Ansys and our partners.

-For more information, watch the upcoming live webinar: Hardware & Usability Guidelines for Engineering Simulations.
+For more information, watch the webinar: Hardware & Usability Guidelines for Engineering Simulations.